tomhallmain/modelbuilder/docs/JEPA_LEARNING_STRATEGIES.md

 - The masking strategy (predict missing regions from context) is a strong inductive bias for learning object-level semantics rather than texture.
 - Performance scales well with ViT (Vision Transformer) backbones but the predictor concept is architecture-agnostic.

+#### Reference implementation

+Meta AI released the official I-JEPA code at [`facebookresearch/ijepa`](https://github.com/facebookresearch/ijepa) (GitHub).
+It is not pip-installable as a standalone library but is a complete, runnable codebase.
+ViT backbones for the context and target encoders are most easily sourced from the `timm` package (`pip install timm`), which provides ViT-B/16, ViT-L/16, and ViT-H/14 with pretrained weights.
+The `lightly` library (`pip install lightly`) also provides I-JEPA as a composable PyTorch module — see the Available Libraries note in the Integration Roadmap (Section 6).

 #### What would change in this codebase

 I-JEPA requires more invasive changes than VICReg or SimCLR: